incandenzadev/hedera-docs/tutorials/local-node/setup-hedera-node-cli-npm.md

-# Set Up a Hedera Local Node using the NPM CLI
+# Set Up a Hedera Local Node using the npm CLI

 Hedera is an open-source, public, proof-of-stake network.
 Its network services offer low and fixed fees, 10k TPS, and instant transaction finality.
 Learn more about [the Hedera platform and how it works](https://hedera.com/how-it-works).

-This tutorial demonstrates how to set up and run a Hedera node locally using the [@hashgraph/hedera-local](https://www.npmjs.com/package/@hashgraph/hedera-local) npm command line interface (CLI) tool with `docker compose`.
+This tutorial demonstrates how to set up and run a Hedera node locally using the [@hashgraph/hedera-local](https://www.npmjs.com/package/@hashgraph/hedera-local) npm command line interface (CLI) tool.

 > This tutorial is based on the [Hedera Local Node README documentation](https://github.com/hashgraph/hedera-local-node).

-> Already familiar with using a cloud service?
-Check out the other options for setting up and running the Hedera node locally.
-See the [Useful resources section](https://docs.google.com/document/d/1gWKWF-fzc0VlKhRhjZhecatHnTXkHy9RQeKfD6Klnak/edit#heading=h.5zlu1j5vb4rk) for more information.
+> Already have a preferred cloud service?
+See [Useful Resources](#useful-resources) for more information on alternative methods for running a Hedera node locally.

 ## Prerequisites

-To get started with this tutorial, ensure that you have the following software installed:
+Before continuing, ensure that you have the following software installed:

 * [Node.js](https://nodejs.org/) >= v14.x (Check version: `node -v`)
 * NPM >= v6.14.17 (Check version: `npm -v`)
 * [Docker](https://www.docker.com/) >= v20.10.x (Check version: `docker -v`)
 * [Docker Compose](https://docs.docker.com/compose/) >= v2.12.3 (Check version: `docker compose version`)

-* Hardware: Minimum 16GB RAM
+Hardware: Minimum 16GB RAM

 ### Installation

-* Node.js and NPM: Refer to the [official installation guide](https://nodejs.org/en/learn/getting-started/how-to-install-nodejs).
+* Node.js and npm: Refer to the [official installation guide](https://nodejs.org/en/learn/getting-started/how-to-install-nodejs).
-* Docker: See [Docker Setup Guide](https://github.com/hashgraph/hedera-local-node?tab=readme-ov-file#note) to get docker up and running (note: specific instructions may vary based on the OS).
+* Docker: See [Docker Setup Guide](https://github.com/hashgraph/hedera-local-node?tab=readme-ov-file#note) to get Docker up and running on your operating system.

 ## Getting Started

-Clone the GitHub repo, navigate to the project folder using the commands below;
+Clone the GitHub repo and navigate to the project folder using the commands below:

 ```js
 git clone https://github.com/hashgraph/hedera-local-node.git